iyuriysoft/big_data_sketch/spark/schema/readme.md

-Used in Dataframe & SQL approaches
+Used in Dataframe & SQL approaches only